develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 ## Let's measure them all for once!

-And not only once, but some ten thousand times.
+And not only once, but some ten thousand times!
 Namely, it turns out that if you measure something like this once or twice or thrice, you will be getting wildly different outcomes.
 So to really measure how long time it takes to measure a procedure, let's run the